tinegachris/2021-electricalSimulation/README.md

 ## Presentation
 > The presentation slides used on the SES Projects meeting on Thurday, 22 July 2021 was uploaded - check out.

+## Podcast
+> Listen to the podcast recorded prior to this presentation on [Anchor](https://anchor.fm/jkuatses/episodes/Projects---Electrical-Simulation-episode-12-e15625n)